Samskara (rite of passage)

-In the context of karma theory, samskaras are dispositions, characters or behavioural traits that exist as default from birth or prepared and perfected by a person over one's lifetime, that exist as imprints on the subconscious according to various schools of Hindu philosophy such as the Yoga school.
-These perfected or default imprints of karma within a person, influences that person's nature, response and states of mind.

-In another context, Samskara refers to the diverse sacraments in Hinduism, Jainism, Buddhism and Sikhism.
 In Hinduism, the samskaras vary in number and details according to regional traditions.
 They range from the list of 40 samskaras in the Gautama Dharmasutra from about the middle of the 1st millennium BCE, to 16 samskaras in the Grhyasutra texts from centuries later.
 The list of samskaras in Hinduism include both external rituals such as those marking a baby's birth and a baby's name giving ceremony, as well as inner rites of resolutions and ethics such as compassion towards all living beings and positive attitude.

+Samskara in Indian philosophy or saṅkhāra (Buddhism) is also a concept in the karma theory of Indian philosophies, referring to dispositions, characters or behavioural traits that exist as default from birth or developed by a person over one's lifetime, that exist as imprints on the subconscious according to various schools of Hindu philosophy such as the Yoga school.
+These perfected or default imprints of karma within a person, influences that person's nature, response and states of mind.